regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 The "Fast Forward Pilot" described within this document is potentially one of many pilots that are being developed as a part of the Fast Forward working group.
 The pilot described here involves UNDO Carbon (the supplier), Spirals Protocol (the buyer), and Regen Network Development (the infrastructure provider).

+The following expectations were discussed and the "✓" indicates what we aligned on for an initial implementation:

+**Initial payment**

+1. Buyer pays full upfront cost for future credits ✓
+2. Buyer pays partial upfront cost for future credits
+3. Buyer payment is held in escrow for future credits
+4. Buyer pays no upfront cost for future credits

+**Payment amount**

+1. Discount from current market price based on years out
+2. Discount from current market price based on risk
+3. Discount from current market price based on combination ✓

+**Representation**

+1. Buyer receives no asset and contract is baked into the protocol ✓
+2. Buyer receives a liquid asset representing the percent of future credits
+    1. The asset is tradable
+    2. The asset is not tradable
+3. Buyer receives vouchers for credits that will mature (i.e. ex-ante)

+**Credit delivery (time)**

+1. Buyer receives credits as they are issued (percent of each issuance) ✓
+2. Buyer receives credits at the end of the contract (total percent/credits)
+3. Buyer receives vouchers at the time of purchase (i.e. ex-ante)

+**Credit delivery (quantity)**

+1. Buyer receives percentage in the contract (no insurance)
+    1. If more/less credits are issued, buyer receives more/less
+    2. Once expected credit amount issued, buyer receives no more ✓
+2. Buyer receives percentage in the contract (with insurance)
+    1. Previously issued credits are held in a reserve pool ✓
+    2. Future credits issued if credits not delivered within time-frame
+3. Buyer receives exact credits that mature (i.e. ex-ante)

 ...

 ### Earthbanc Use Case

+See [Forward Contract Bond Module][1].

 ...